shiehinms/vminspector/README.md

 Issue
 =====
 Only support accessing the blob by using account key for the time being.
-And it should be able to achieve it by using shared access signature in the near future.
+And Vminspector should be able to retrieve vhd by using shared access signature in the near future.